Hazardous Waste Reduction Plan Checklist

 - use of on-site or off-site recycling technologies.

-- Submit a return on investment number in accordance with the NYS Waste Reduction Guidance Manual for each technically feasible waste management option identified above.
+- Submit a return on investment number for each technically feasible waste management option identified above.

 - Provide a list of technically feasible and economically practicable waste reduction measures as identified above.